DecisionsDev/odm-docker-kubernetes/platform/ecs/README-ecs-compose-x.md

 - Download the [docker-compose-http.yaml](docker-compose-http.yaml) and save this file in your working dir.
 - Edit the file and assign the appropriate values in the all `<PLACEHOLDER>`.
+- For the parameter `RES_URL` that is defined in `environment` section of `odm-decisionrunner` service, look for the DNS value of your [loadbalancer](https://console.aws.amazon.com/ec2/home?#LoadBalancers:) and assign it to the parameter as `http://your_loadbalancer_dns/res`.
+This is required for running Testing and Simulation in Decision Center under ECS Fargate network.

 ## b.
 Create the AWS CloudFormation stacks